LeaVerou/brep/README.md

 ### I/O

 - A way to intersect globs, e.g. the script specifies `**/*.html` then the script user specifies `folder/**` and all HTML files in `folder` are processed.
-- A way to specify a different output file for each input file (or maybe a suffix?)
+- A way to change the extension of the output file

 ### CLI

 - Interactive mode
-- `--verbose` flag
-- `--dry-run` flag
 - `--help` flag
 - `--version` flag